theCodingPhoenix/isaPlatform/README.md

  ## Enhancements
  + When setting up there can be risk/return analyser to be able to make better suggestions about the kind of investments best suited to the customer's appetite
+ + Security
+   + 2FA
+   + Password change after X days (can be set by user from a preset duration list)